davewsmith/play/matplotlib-flask/README.md

 onto a web page without having to save generated images to disk.
 This is all done in memory.

-The hexbin example is directly from [the seaborn examples](https://seaborn.pydata.org/examples/).
+The hexbin example is adapted from [the seaborn examples](https://seaborn.pydata.org/examples/).

 ## Getting matplotlib to behave